ratemydentist/ratemydentist.github.io/README.md

      Bootstrap

      d.
 Target platform that the prototype will run on.
-     The prototype will be held on a website.Any platform that has an access to a web-based platform can be online.
+     The target platform will be PC but it should run on any platform that has an access to the Internet.

      e.
 Guide to installing/running the application.
      - to use "Rate My Dentist" service, users need to have an internet connection and a JavaScript enabled browser.